wpfulcrum/template/README.md

 [![Latest Stable Version](https://poser.pugx.org/wpfulcrum/template/v/stable)](https://packagist.org/packages/wpfulcrum/template)
 [![License](https://poser.pugx.org/wpfulcrum/template/license)](https://packagist.org/packages/wpfulcrum/template)

-The Fulcrum Custom Template Module empowers your plugin to load templates.
-This is handy when your plugin creates custom post types, taxonomies, or theme templates.
+**Empowering your WordPress plugin to load templates.**

+Does your plugin create a custom post type or taxonomy?
+Or maybe you want to add a page template into the page's template selector?
+The Fulcrum Template Module makes it easy for you.

 ## Features